 Written work and/or portfolio produced by the student

-Applicants should submit either two pieces of work, in English, at 2,000 words apiece or a single piece of 4,000 words.
+Applicants should submit either two essays of no more than a maximum length of 2,000 words each or one essay of up to a maximum length of 4,000 words.
+Academic essays or other writing samples from your most recent qualification, written in English, are required.
 The word count does not need to include any bibliography or brief footnotes.
-We ask that applicants closely observe the specified word count, due to the volume of applications we receive and our deadlines for making decisions and notifying candidates.
 Extracts from longer pieces of work may be submitted, but should be prefaced by a note which puts them in context.
-It is preferable to submit essays related to the area and in the subject in which the applicants wish to work.
-The written work will be assessed for its analytical and critical acumen, the applicant's ability to construct and defend an argument, and for power of expression.
+It is preferable to submit essays related to the area and in the subject in which you wish to work.
+This work will be assessed for its analytical and critical acumen, the applicant's ability to construct and defend an argument, and for power of expression.

 Research proposal or personal statement

-Personal Statement (for applicants to the MSt/MPhil): The personal statement should be one to two pages in length.
+The personal statement (for applicants to the MSt/MPhil) should be one to two pages in length.
 This will be assessed for evidence of motivation for and understanding of the proposed area of study and the nature of the course applied to, commitment to the subject, and evidence of a defined set of research interests.
 A statement which indicates the likely dissertation research area the candidate wishes to pursue is more useful than one which presents personal interests, achievements, and aspirations.

 Performance at interview(s)

 Interviews are not normally held as part of the admissions process.

 We do not expect applicants to our graduate programmes to have had their work published.

 3. Other qualifications and experience